Maykeye/locai/README.md

 * ws replaced by axios.
 * 99% of the code is rewritten from scratch
 * Now Extension MUST BE MANUALLY ACTIVATED BEFORE IT WILL WORK.
+* Extension must be triggereed manually using `editor.action.inlineSuggest.trigger` (I remapped Ctrl+\ taking it away from splitting)

 ### 0.0.1